To apply artistic effects to pictures, use the Editor’s Effects menu, or in the Browser, use Edit | Effects.

 Use the Edit | Effects | Negative… in the Browser or Effects | Negative… in the Editor for this.

 Ordinary thresholding is a process that converts a picture to black and white.
 Dynamic thresholding is too, but unlike in classical thresholding where a pixel is considered as black beyond a certain threshold, this function uses the surroundings of each pixel for its evaluation.
-Thanks to this fact, dynamic thresholding can
+Thanks to this fact, dynamic thresholding can give good results even in pictures with large brightness variations.
+You can change the feel of this function’s output by adjusting the dynamic Threshold and Surroundings.

 Use Edit | Effects | Dynamic Thresholding… in the Browser or Effects | Dynamic Thresholding… in the Editor for this.